rasilab/adarnell_2018/README.md

 ## Annotation files

-The following bowtie indices / annotation files should be downloaded to new folders called `bowtie_indices` and `sequence_annotation_files` before running the script below.
+The following bowtie indices / annotation files should be generated in new folders called `bowtie_indices` and `sequence_annotation_files` before running the script below.
+These files are not provided in the repository due to their large size, but instructions for generating them are included below.

 * bowtie index for subtractive alignment of rRNA contaminants: `hg38.rrna`
 * transcriptome rsem reference bowtie index for alignment: `genome_rsem/hg38.gencode.v24.rsem/bowtie`
 * annotations in fai format for preparing transcriptome rsem reference bowtie index: `hg38.fa.masked`
 * canonical CCDS susbet annotations for assigning reads after alignment: `gencode.v24.canonical_ccds_transcripts.20170315.gff3`

-These files are not provided in the repository due to their large size, but instructions for generating them are included below.

 ## Generating bowtie indices and annotation files